AnyChart/docs.anychart.com/Stock_Charts/Drawing_Tools_and_Annotations/Trend_Channel.md

 In the sample below, there are two Trend Channel annotations with some of the visual settings configured (by using an object in the first case and methods in the second):

 ```
-// create the first trend channel annotation and configure its visual settings
+// create the first Trend Channel annotation and configure its visual settings
 trendChannel1 = controller.trendChannel({
     xAnchor: '2007-01-07',
     valueAnchor: 28.92,